mahdi-eth/Binary-To-Decimal/readme.md

 # Binary-To-Decimal
-A program that gets a binary number as input and outputs the decimal number of it0️⃣1️⃣.
+### A program that gets a binary number as input and shows the decimal number of it in the output.